WWE Rumors: Here’s Why Luke Harper Wasn’t Used On TV Before He Asked For Release, Per ‘Wrestling Observer’

-With Luke Harper reportedly set to sit out the next several months on WWE’s inactive list as the company refuses to release him from his contract, a new update has offered more details on the reasons why WWE owner and chairman Vince McMahon reportedly didn’t want Harper back on television even after he recovered from his injuries.
+With Luke Harper reportedly set to sit out the next several months on WWE’s inactive list — as the company refuses to release him from his contract — a new update has offered more details on the reasons why WWE owner and chairman Vince McMahon reportedly didn’t want Harper back on television, even after the wrestler had recovered from his injuries.

 Citing this week’s edition of the Wrestling Observer Newsletter, WrestlingNews.co reported that Harper is at a point where he “needs to get out of the company” because McMahon and the rest of WWE’s creative team previously decided that they wouldn’t use Harper after what they saw in his return match.
-Reportedly, McMahon didn’t “get” Harper’s gimmick and went back to a complaint from four years prior, where the WWE boss observed that the former Wyatt Family and Bludgeon Brothers member couldn’t speak in a Southern accent.
+Reportedly, McMahon didn’t “get” Harper’s gimmick, and went back to a complaint from four years prior.
+The WWE boss had observed that the former Wyatt Family and Bludgeon Brothers member couldn’t speak in a convincing Southern accent.

-As further explained, it was believed that the creative team might not have substantial plans for Harper when he had a match on WrestleMania Axxess but wasn’t booked for WrestleMania 35 itself.
-After McMahon purportedly asked “out of the blue” why Harper wasn’t included in the Andre the Giant Memorial Battle Royal, he was then included in the match as an 11th-hour addition.
+As further explained, it was believed that the creative team might not have substantial plans for Harper when he had a match on WrestleMania Axxess, but wasn’t booked for WrestleMania 35 itself.
+After McMahon purportedly asked “out of the blue” why Harper wasn’t included in the Andre the Giant Memorial Battle Royal, he was then included in the match as a last-minute addition.

 Per WrestlingNews.co, the original plan for Luke Harper was for him to enter a rivalry against Sami Zayn after WrestleMania 35, which was what the 39-year-old former Intercontinental Champion was supposedly expecting.
 After Harper was told that he was not needed for television tapings, he was then asked to take part in a dark match against EC3 — another seldom-used WWE superstar.
 As reported by The Inquisitr in March, rumors have suggested that EC3 has barely been utilized on TV since his main roster call-up because he is the “doghouse” with WWE management.